It’s been established that most business owners and their employees spend close to 2000 hours per year in the office (roughly 40 hours a week).

 7. Think of Technology Requirements

-By technology here, we mean things that make work move fast like printers, phone jacks, Wi-Fi routers, etc. So, before you unwittingly start relocating chairs and tables around, have a talk with your IT or head of engineering to identify the best places to locate your technology tools.
+In Malaysia nowadays most of us using technology that makes work faster like printers, phone jacks, Wireless router, etc. So, before you unwittingly start relocating chairs and tables around, have a talk with your IT or head of engineering to identify the best places to locate your technology tools.

 You will need to think of the best place to locate the printers, Wi-Fi routers as well as create accessibility to outlets and space for screens and projectors.